 We presented an approach whose objective is to provide a complete, efficient, and UML-compliant code generation from UML State Machines with full features.
 The design for concurrency of generated code is based on multi-thread of POSIX.
 The code generation pattern extends the IF-ELSE/SWITCH patterns and uses a hierarchical structure to preserve the state machine hierarchy.

-We implemented our pattern in two versions: part of the Papyrus Designer tool and a standalone ex- tension of Papyrus.
-We evaluated our standalone tool by conducting experiments on the semantic- conformance and efficiency of generated code.
-The conformance is tested under PSSM that 62/66 tests passed.
+We implemented our pattern as part of the Papyrus Designer tool.
+We evaluated our tool by conducting experiments on the semantic- conformance and efficiency of generated code.
+The conformance is tested under PSSM: 62 out of 66 tests passed.
 These results are a good hint that our tool preserves the UML State Machine semantics during code generation.
 For efficiency, we used the bench- mark defined by Boost to compare code generated by our tool to other approaches.
 The results showed that our tool produces efficient code that runs fast in even processing and is small in executable size.

 Code produced by our tool, however, consumes slightly more memory than that of the others at run- time.
 In future work, we will fix this issue by mak- ing multi-thread part of generated code more concise.
 Furthermore, we will use the pattern to support Java code generation from UML State Machines.